 From our galleryView all

-This nine night itinerary has the perfect mix of action, adventure and relaxation.
+This ten-night itinerary has the perfect mix of action, adventure and relaxation.
 We've handpicked some of southern Africa's best destinations and combined them into one itinerary.
 Begin your holiday in cosmopolitan Cape Town where culture, history and adventure combine to create a city that has it all; from shopping, restaurants and bars, to scenic landscapes, beaches and wildlife.
 Then, heading onto the Sabi Sands Reserve in the Greater Kruger National Park, you will have three days to track game, spot some incredible wildlife and enjoy the sights and sounds of the bush, offering up something completely at odds with city life.
-Finally, a flight up to Livingstone in Zambia will bring you face-to-face with the mighty Zambezi River and one of the seven natural wonders of the world - Victoria Falls.
-Here you can enjoy a variety of water based activities, from boat cruises to fishing, or simply indulge in some relaxation by the swimming pool.
+Finally, a flight up to Victoria Falls will bring you face-to-face with the mighty Zambezi River and one of the seven natural wonders of the world - Victoria Falls.
+Here you can enjoy a variety of water-based activities, from boat cruises to fishing, or simply indulge in some relaxation by the swimming pool.

 Not only is Cape Town a foodie heaven, it has a rich history and culture that is crying out to be explored.
 Head to the Kirstenbosch Botanical Gardens for a relaxing picnic, take a surf lesson on a nearby beach, hike or take a cable car up Table Mountain and visit the penguins at Boulders Beach, your options are endless!

 Days 5 - 8 : Sabi Sands, South Africa

 Stay at Kirkman's Kamp for 3 nights

 This morning you will be transferred to Cape Town International Airport in time for your flight to Nelspruit Airport, just outside of the Kruger.
 On arrival into Nelspruit, you will be met and privately transferred to the Sabi Sand Reserve where you will spend the next three nights on a fully inclusive basis.